 Create and control your budget with Rabio

-Rabio is open-source software that was designed to manage and control budgets, their costs, and produce reports based on a flexible cost breakdown structure.
+Rabio is open-source business budgeting software that was designed to manage and control budgets, their costs, and produce reports based on a flexible cost breakdown structure.
 It is budgeting software and it is distributed for free.

 You can easily use it for your personal needs or your business.
 Using Rabio ‘s managers system you can design and control your budget and compare it with costs at any time using the easy reporting internal system.